Have you ever wondered what a day in the life of an Occupational Therapist is like?

 With new patient evaluations complete, it’s time to see some returning patients.

 In a hospital setting, you will also likely have a weekly meeting with colleagues to go over patient progress.
+It is truly a team effort to help each patient reach their personal wellness goals.

 Tips for Success as an Occupational Therapist